 How Long Does the Procedure Take?

 The length of the treatment plan depends on the amount of treatment and your own healing needs.
-It can vary with each individual.
+Full mouth reconstruction can vary with each individual.
 It’s difficult to say how long it can take.
 But you should expect at least a month long treatment.
 Several additional procedures may be necessary.
+You can discuss the prognosis with your full mouth reconstruction dentist.

 How Much Does It Cost?